energietransitie/needforheat-p1-reader-firmware/docs/manuals/installation/languages/en-US.md

 # About the device

 Every 10 minutes, the smart meter module registers information about the readings of your gas and electricity meters via the P1 port of your smart electricity meter.
+It then sends this information, along with details about the version and type of your smart meter, to the research server.

 # Installation